 Similarly, cut-away areas beneath stairways can also provide excellent hiding places for attackers.
 This can be taken care of by sealing off all areas behind stairways using simple solutions such as chain link fencing.

-4) Surveillance: Install a panic button, along with emergency phones and a top-notch security surveillance.
+Install a panic button, along with emergency phones and top-notch security surveillance.
 The cameras must be functional even in the dark and should be capturing data on a minute to minute basis, with someone monitoring the data in a surveillance room to help anyone in distress.

 Active security measures such as CCTV camera can significantly enhance security in parking garages and lots.
 However, it is vital that they be constantly monitored for them to be effective.
 Voice Activated Security Sound systems can also be installed.
 Here, parking areas are divided into zones.
 In the event of an attack, when the victim screams, all CCTV cameras immediately focus on the area and security is immediately dispatched.